 Most taxpayers will have a tax rate on most net capital gains of 15% for most taxpayers.
 However, you may be taxed at a 20% tax rate on net capital gains on the amount that your taxable income exceeds the thresholds set for the 39.6% ordinary tax rate.
 So if you are in the 39.6% tax bracket, you would pay a 20% tax on your capital gain.

 In addition to the aforementioned uses of cryptocurrency, one new practice that has come about with the rise of cryptocurrencies is mining.
 Mining is the processing, recording, and security of transactions done in digital currencies.
 To do this, you would use computer programs and other resources to validate Bitcoin transactions as well as maintaining the public Bitcoin transaction ledger.
 When this is done successfully, you will need to include in your gross income the net value of the transaction done in the virtual currency as of the date of receipt.

-Do you have an insurance policy, or are set to receive money from an insurance policy you or someone else has?
-Drop me a line at [email protected], and I would be happy to answer any questions about how your taxes will be affected by any payouts.
+Do you engage in transactions using some type of digital currency and have questions?
+Drop me a line at [email protected], and I would be happy to answer any questions about how your taxes will be affected by cryptocurrency transactions.
 If you need help with other tax questions, or with preparing a return, drop me a line, and we can discuss your situation.

 In accordance with Circular 230 Treasury Department Regulations, I am required to advise you that any tax advice contained in this article may not be relied upon to avoid penalties under the Internal Revenue Code.
 If you are interested in a written opinion that can be relied upon to prevent the imposition of tax-related penalties, please contact the author.